 Next, ease back into a school routine.
 This includes starting to set an earlier bed time and waking up a little earlier each day.
 It's also a good idea to start serving meals and snacks around the same time the kids will be eating in school.
 Practice the morning before school at least once to avoid any morning meltdowns (this means having backpacks packed, papers signed, outfits picked out, etc. the night before)!
-Here is a list of twenty five make-ahead breakfasts for a less stressful morning meal.
+Here is a list of ten healthy make-ahead breakfasts for a less stressful morning meal.

 How do you help your child prepare for a new school year?
 Please share your advice in the comments.